ChrisChinchilla/Chip-Shop/_cards/products/sub_era_2/Franklin_Ace_1000.md

 era: 80s
 region: usa
 originalprice: $1349
-concepts: apple_clone
+concepts: null
 ---

-The Franklin Ace 1000 is a clone of the Apple II that are nearly 100% compatible.
+The Franklin Ace 1000 is a familiar computer at a lower price.